Manus Koro language

 The Koro language is an East Manus language spoken by approximately 900 people on northeastern Manus Island and on Los Negros Island to the east in Manus Province of Papua New Guinea.
-It has SVO word order.
+It is largely isolating and has SVO word order.

+Phonology

+Koro syllable structure is CV word-internally and CV(C) word-finally.
+The majority of consonant phonemes can occur in onset and coda position, whereas //XXnd//, //XXnd//, and //XXnd// can occur only in onset position.
+Koro also exhibits word-final devoicing.